One of the ways we are funded is through council tax from the residents of Hampshire and Isle of Wight.

 Though Hampshire & Isle of Wight Fire and Rescue Authority has increased its council tax by £5 for 2023-24, it remains one of the lowest fire and rescue service rates in England.

 |Government funding including business rates||34,054||35,908|

 The information below shows you exactly how much you will pay for your fire and rescue service in 2022-23, broken down by council tax band.

 This information is about the portion of your council tax which goes to Hampshire & Isle of Wight Fire and Rescue Authority.
-Your council tax bill also includes amounts for the Police and Crime Commissioner for Hampshire and the Isle of Wight, Hampshire County Council, your local district or borough council and, in many areas, a parish or town council.
+Your council tax bill also includes amounts for the Police and Crime Commissioner for Hampshire and the Isle of Wight, as well as your unitary authority or upper tier and district / borough and, in many areas, a parish or town council.

 Please contact your district council if you have any queries about your council tax bill or council tax benefit.